-This suggests that 1) it is not always clear which is the mutated state and which is the ancestral state, and 2) some important mutations may occur more than once, making it unclear if the same mutation necessarily points to a single point on any genetic tree.32 This provides two different ways of casting doubt on the shape of any given tree.
+sarily points to a single point on any genetic tree.30 This provides two different ways of casting doubt on the shape of any given tree.

 However, the question still remains: can we assume this uncertainty for nearly all mutations, such that we can reverse the direction of many genetic trees based on external data?